All About Roasted Vegetables

 - Brussels sprouts (halved)

-- Mushrooms (especially portobellos)
+- Mushrooms (especially portobellos with the stem discarded)

 - Green beans (snip off ends)